erinvdoyle/sweetiverse/README.md

 - CVN: any 3 numerals
 - Postcode: any 5 digits

- No money will be charged or transferred, it is purely a simulated expense integrated with Stripe-- so go wild!
-Order the whole store if you'd like
+ No money will be charged or transferred, it is purely a simulated checkout integrated with Stripe-- so go wild!
+Order the whole store if you'd like!

 You can login as an admin to take a peak behind the curtain.
 Examine how the store/site owner adds sweets and manages user information [here:](https://sweetiverse-24537debe589.herokuapp.com/admin)(necessary credentials required)